vitalets/babel-plugin-runtyper/readme.md

 ```

 ## Usage with static tools
-Static code analysis is also the way to perform type checking in your application.
+Static code analysis is also the way to perform type checking.
 For example, there is Facebook's [Flow](https://flowtype.org) project.
 You can use Runtyper together with Flow to detect errors on both pre-runtime and runtime stages.

 Yet, static tools need extra efforts for:
 * Writing type-annotations (may be annoying)
 * Integration with third-party libraries (as their API should be also annotated)
-* Processing external events from user / server (different and changing formats)
+* Processing external events from user / server (many different formats)
 * Involving new members (who is not familiar with typed JavaScript)

 Let's take an example from [Flow's get started page](https://flowtype.org/en/docs/getting-started/):